 This is a story close to my heart; I found out I was pregnant very early on in my pregnancy – at around four weeks.
 It was late October, and with the Christmas season approaching, I knew there was a good chance that I would have issues hiding my pregnancy.
 My main concern was work, there’s usually a lot of drinking events around that time of year, and I knew I would struggle.
 I have never been a big drinker so I was hoping this would play to my advantage, but sadly it did not.

-I went through quite a lot of stress, with rumors flying around when I was only 7 weeks pregnant.
-I was put in a difficult situation having to nurse a glass of Prosecco in front of my colleagues for my managers leaving drinks, and I got found out.
+I went through quite a lot of stress, with rumors flying around when I was only seven weeks pregnant.
+I was put in a difficult situation having to nurse a glass of Prosecco in front of my colleagues, and I got found out.
 In hindsight, I wish I had told my manager, but I guess I just didn’t feel ready.

 Between that point and Christmas, it was hell for me, at every event and at any point there was alcohol involved, I was being stared down.
 I had people coming up to me and asking if I am pregnant, or telling me “so and so told me you’re pregnant”.
 Someone had even asked my manager if I am pregnant, even if she knew I know she wouldn’t have told anyone.
 I was honestly quite overwhelmed and I felt anxious during those first 12 weeks.

 I didn’t realise how impactful even asking someone if they were thinking about having a baby could be, until all the rumors and gossip about my pregnancy.
 Even though the rumors were true, and the gossip was not meant as malice, I felt really disrespected and I felt my privacy was being invaded.